Ascentroid/Ascentroid/README.md

 ##### <a name="other-marketplace-content"></a>Other Marketplace Content

-You can try using more [Marketplace](https://www.unrealengine.com/marketplace) assets from the UE4 Marketplace here: https://www.unrealengine.com/marketplace
+You can try using more [Marketplace](https://www.unrealengine.com/marketplace) assets from the UE Marketplace here: https://www.unrealengine.com/marketplace

 Epic has a lot of free assets available as well: https://www.unrealengine.com/marketplace/en-US/free

-When using assets from the UE4 Marketplace, be sure to follow these guidelines:
+When using assets from the UE Marketplace, be sure to follow these guidelines:

-* If the asset requires the creation of a UE4 project, always create the default project somewhere temporary, first, and then manually copy the assets to the <b>Content</b> folder of your UE4 project.
+* If the asset requires the creation of a UE project, always create the default project somewhere temporary, first, and then manually copy the assets to the <b>Content</b> folder of your UE project.

-* If the asset is able to install directly into your UE4 campaign project, the asset should always get installed to the <b>Content</b> folder of your UE4 project, first (this is typically the default anyway).
+* If the asset is able to install directly into your UE campaign project, the asset should always get installed to the <b>Content</b> folder of your UE project, first (this is typically the default anyway).

-* The reason assets need to go in the <b>Content</b> folder first is because UE4 uses an internal <b>reference path</b> system to associate dependencies between assets.
+* The reason assets need to go in the <b>Content</b> folder first is because UE uses an internal <b>reference path</b> system to associate dependencies between assets.

 * For example, let's say you have an asset pack called <b>SomeMarketplaceAssetPack</b> with a material and a texture inside of it: